Kinvey/kinvey-cli/README.md

 kinvey service create <serviceName> <file-path> [--org OrgNameOrId]
 ```

-Either `--app` or `--org` option must be set.
-The service will be accessible only to the chosen application or organization respectively.
+The service will be accessible only to the chosen organization and its apps.

 To apply a configuration file to an existent service run:
  ```